Eating Disorders

 Identifying the causes.

-At Nutrunity, we believe that — and we support our client to — improve their relationship with food, no matter why they come to see us.
+At Nutrunity, we believe in supporting our clients in improving their relationship with food, no matter why they come to see us.
 It is established that a disconnection from nature, from food and our environment has led us to where we are today as a species.
-We have given out trust to conglomerates that have other visions than our health and the pharmaceutical empire too happy to step in when things go wrong.
+We have entrusted conglomerates with visions other than our health, and the pharmaceutical empire is too happy to step in when things go wrong.

 So where are we today…?

-We no longer understand the value of food and its impact on our bodies and us, the naturopathic medicine and other fields of natural medicine, we have to publish (and rely on sound) peer-reviewed papers so that we can be certain that eating broccoli is more healthy than eating a pre-packed sugar-coated (coloured) bagel.
+We no longer understand the value of food and its impact on our bodies and ourselves.
+In naturopathic medicine and other fields of natural medicine, we have to publish (and rely on) sound peer-reviewed papers so that we can be certain that eating broccoli is healthier than eating a packaged sugar-coated (coloured) bagel.

-So, if our world is out of control in the name of money, how can you have a healthy relationship with food when it is so easy to eat junk food.
-It is cheap, widely available and always in reach?
-How can you when your circumstances impacts your better judgement, chronic stress leading to physiological changes in your brain that impacts your thoughts, emotions and behaviour?
+So, if our world is out of control in the name of money, how can you have a healthy relationship with food when it is so easy to eat junk food, when it is cheap, widely available, and always in reach?
+How can you when your circumstances impact your better judgement, chronic stress leading to physiological changes in your brain that impact your thoughts, emotions and behaviour?

-You cannot have a relationship with food when your brain is hooked on fear, fuelled by trauma and, probably, which has been unresolved over the years.
+You cannot have a relationship with food when your brain is hooked on fear, fuelled by trauma, and probably unresolved issues over the years.

 Nutrunity is a safe place.
 You can talk safely with us.
 We will always listen and understand your journey.
-We also work with other therapist so you can feel supported from all sides and take back control of what matters, your life, your health, your happiness.
+We work with other therapists so you can feel supported from all sides and take back control of what matters: your life, your health, your happiness.